Configure the database schemas

 Repository

-The following considerations should be taken into account when sizing the repository database/schema:
+The following considerations should be taken into account when sizing repository databases and schemas:

-• The repository’s overall space is divided among various components, including model-related data—whose volume is relatively modest and depends on the model size; the execution log—which includes data on jobs, job instances, and steppers; and data from the deployment history and model editions, encompassing even closed model editions.
+• The repository’s overall space is distributed across several components, including model-related data—whose volume is relatively modest and depends on the model size; the execution log—which includes data on jobs, job instances, and steppers; and data from the deployment history and model editions, encompassing even closed model editions.

 • Determining the storage size for a repository involves considering factors such as the number of batches processed, the volume of data generated during model executions, and the dynamic nature of development activities.
 As a standard recommendation, we suggest allocating a minimum of 20 GB of disk space for the repository schema.
 While hosting models, applications, and dashboard metadata may not require that much space initially, it allows for proper monitoring setup and potential future expansion.
 Moreover, real-world observations show that, over time, repositories often exceed this size significantly, especially with continuous development activities.
 Therefore, it is advisable to consider a more substantial storage allocation to accommodate potential growth.